GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 </FadeInView>
     ...
 ```
 In the equivalent Flutter example, we use [`AnimationController `](https://docs.flutter.io/flutter/animation/AnimationController-class.html) object `controller` and describe duration inside it.
 We also use Animation object `animation` where we define it as [`CurvedAnimation`](https://docs.flutter.io/flutter/animation/Curves-class.html) which basically describes the animation’s progress as a non-linear curve.
-We are using this animation inside `FadeInView` widget where we have [`Opacity`](https://docs.flutter.io/flutter/widgets/Opacity-class.html) as separate styling widget inside which we map the current interpolated opacity to widget.
+We are using this animation inside `FadeInView` widget where we have [`Opacity`](https://docs.flutter.io/flutter/widgets/Opacity-class.html) as separate styling widget inside which we map the current interpolated opacity to a widget.
 Similar to React Native, we define initial and final state but here we use [`Tween`](https://flutter.io/tutorials/animation/#tween) class for it.
 The sole job of a Tween is to define a mapping from an input range to an output range.
 Then we start the animation using `controller.forward()`.
-We can perform other operations too using controller.
+We can perform other operations too using the controller.
 ```dart
 //Flutter
 class FadeInView extends AnimatedWidget {